Evidence · 221 Ecosystems · 57 Countries

 The same patterns.

-We have run the ClusterOS diagnostic across 75 clusters — cyber security ecosystems in Belfast, Tel Aviv, Cheltenham, Singapore, and San Francisco; advanced manufacturing in the Basque Country; the Cambridge tech ecosystem; Orlando's ten innovation clusters; and more.
+ClusterOS has diagnosed 221 innovation ecosystems across 57 countries — from cyber security in Belfast to fintech in Bangalore, space technology in Toulouse, and advanced manufacturing in Detroit.
 The finding that surprised us most is not what each ecosystem is doing wrong.
 It is how consistently they do the same things.

 diagnosed